async-profiler/async-profiler/README.md

 * `interval:N` - sets the profiling interval, in CPU cycles.
 The default is 10000000 (10M) cycles.
 Example: `./profiler.sh -p 8983 -o interval:100000 -a start`.

-* `duration:N` - sets the duration of the trace, in seconds.
-After this time, the trace will stop automatically.
-The default is 3600 seconds (1 hour).
-Example: `./profiler.sh -p 8983 -o duration:60 -a start`. _NOTE: This feature
-is not currently supported; profiling will not stop automatically._

 * `frameBufferSize:N` - sets the frame buffer size, in the number of Java method ids that should fit in the buffer.
 If you receive messages about an